What Can Pupil Premium Be Spent On – And What Should You Spend It On

 One-to-One Tuition: The Ultimate Pupil Premium Intervention

 In terms of absolute effectiveness one-to-one tutoring continues to be the best intervention strategy available, and here at Third Space Learning we’ve managed to make it both more impactful and affordable than ever before.

 Social mobility champions The Sutton Trust recently published a report on how schools interact with tuition.

 It highlights how ‘pupils who receive tuition disproportionately come from better-off backgrounds’ and calls for more to be done in school to ‘level the playing field’ between those from ‘high affluence’ and ‘low affluence’ households.

 One of the key recommendations for schools is that more 1-to-1 tuition is provided in school through Pupil Premium spending to help close the attainment gap.

-With our highly personalised pupil-by-pupil approach to lesson plans and structures, our maths interventions have improved results for over 54,000 pupils across 1800 schools already – making them one of the most effective methods to use as a means of helping your pupils in receipt of Pupil Premium.
+With our highly personalised pupil-by-pupil approach to lesson plans and structures, our maths interventions have improved results for over 60,000 pupils since 2013 – making them one of the most effective methods to use as a means of helping your pupils in receipt of Pupil Premium.

 Moreover our use of online tutoring to deliver lessons significantly reduces cost-per-pupil of an intervention, making Third Space Learning a more affordable intervention solution than many others.